Remember it’s Spring forward to Daylight Saving Time

 We will welcome the first day of Spring, March 20, in the northern hemisphere, with the occurrence of the vernal equinox.
 The amount of daylight we enjoy will continue increasing until the summer solstice, the day with the most hours of sunlight.

-This link to The Weather Channel explains what the vernal equinox means.
+This National Geographic link explains what vernal equinox means.

 At this link, I tell you how to stay safe and well this spring and summer.

-Spring health risks to prepare for now
+5 spring health risks you need to prepare for now

 exploring the HEART of health through spring and summer